Keyboard shortcuts

 just web-serve

-In a second shell:
+In a second shell, run the browser scenarios.

 # Lint browser run/scenario config